 It was a perfect season to watch the Milky Way in New South Wales (NSW).
-As I was obsessed with stargazing and capturing the Milky Way with my camera, I wanted to visit a place where it was easily seen.
+As I was obsessed with stargazing and capturing the Milky Way with my camera Canon 7D Mark II, I wanted to visit a place where the stars were easily seen.
 So what better place than to visit the darkest place in New South Wales.
 After discussing the plan with my friends, we decided to head to Warrumbungle National Park.

 PIN for later reference